-If you have bought a single-user license, you can skip this chapter.
+If you have a Terrapin Logo Household license, you can skip this chapter.

-This chapter is for those of you who have bought a multi-user license.
-We have added a few extra features for you to make working with your students as easy as possible.
+This chapter is for those who administer a Terrapin Logo Multi-User license.
+The Multi-User license includes many extra features that make working with and organizing students as easy as possible.

-When you log in to Terrapin Logo, you usually enter your license code and a password if you have set one in your Settings (available from the Terrapin Logo Tools menu).
-Handing out the license code to young students and have them type in the entire sequence can be frustrating.
+When you login to Terrapin Logo, you enter your license code (and a password if one has been set in the Settings available from the Terrapin Logo Tools menu).
+Using the license code to login could be awkward and frustrating for students.

-Therefore, we have assigned a campus name to your license.
-Our system generates this name automatically, trying to extract a meaningful name from the byer’s name.
+Consequently, each Multi-User license is assigned a special name.
+Our system generates this name automatically, by trying to extract a meaningful name from the listed buyer’s name.
 If the buyer is a person, the campus name may, for example, be “jsmith”.
 This may not be a perfect solution, especially if the name is the name of a person in the accounting department, but as a starting point, it lets student use the campus name instead of the license code to log in to Logo.
 Continue to the Configuring Terrapin Logo section for information on changing the license name.

 If your organization is a little larger, you may want to have a better control over your student logins.
 Terrapin Logo offers various configuration options that let you upload a list of students with passwords, or take advantage of a single-sign-on service like ClassLink.
 You may even choose to skip the login process altogether.